ouya/docs/app_setup.md

 ## Step 1: Add OUYA SDK jar to build path

-To access OUYA-specific functions, you'll need to [download the ODK](https://devs.ouya.tv/developers/odk) and add `ouya-sdk.jar` to the build-path of your app.
+To access `Cortex TV` specific functions, you'll need to [download the ODK](https://devs.ouya.tv/developers/odk) and add `ouya-sdk.jar` to the build-path of your app.
 This jar can be found in the `libs/` folder of the ODK.

 ### Gradle

-If you're using gradle, you can compile against our latest SDK using the following in your `build.gradle`:
+If you're using `gradle`, you can compile against our latest SDK using the following in your `build.gradle`:

 ```Gradle
 repositories {